 We headed up the Colorado arm, where it is wild and scenic.
 There are still a lot of treetops sticking up in the water, a reminder of the severe drought several years ago.
 To get to the main channel of the Colorado River, you have to navigate through these but it is easier now that LCRA has placed red and green markers to help find the correct way.
 It is also very helpful to have a GPS system with lake maps on your boat, which identifies the main channel.
 After you navigate through the “trees”, the main channel becomes evident and debris is minimal.

-We continued our journey up river, and good water levels would allow you to travel all the way to Colorado Bend State Park, where the journey ends due to submerged rocks.
+We continued our journey upriver, and good water levels would allow you to travel all the way to Colorado Bend State Park, where the journey ends due to submerged rocks.

 Kayaks can launch at Canyon of the Eagles, at the very end of Ranch Road 2341 in Burnet County, to paddle to the falls at Falls Creek.
 We have done it in the past, but it’s not an easy paddle and a long way.
 If you decide to do this, be sure to leave in the morning as early as you can, as winds in the afternoon can make your return trip very difficult.

-We always stop to swim along one of the sandy beaches, and usually the water is cool and pleasant.
+We always stop to swim along with one of the sandy beaches, and usually, the water is cool and pleasant.
 On Saturday, we swam close to the dam, across the lake from Black Rock Park.
 Other great swimming spots include Garret Island and the extension of Shaw Island.
 Just beach your boat in the sand and hop out.
 When you get ready to leave, push your boat out a little and take off.
 Of course, do not trespass, there are plenty of places to swim without going on private property.

 The flood in October 2018 changed depth in some parts of Lake Buchanan, but not as much as Lake LBJ.
-As an example, the most recent topo map we keep at our office indicates the area between the end of Shaw Island and the small island extension is around 10’ but it is now only about 1-2’ deep at the current lake level.
+For example, the most recent topo map we keep at our office indicates the area between the end of Shaw Island and the small island extension is around 10’ but it is now only about 1-2’ deep at the current lake level.
 A depth indicator is very useful, but if you keep to the main channel you won’t have any problems.

 Lake Buchanan is a pretty lake, and boat traffic is low.
 I believe the lack of good public launch facilities is one reason.
-Another is because it is a flood control lake and elevation fluctuates so property owners must have floating docks that they can extend as the lake level decreases.
-This adds to the cost, and certainly an inconvenience factor.
+Another is because it is a flood control lake and elevation fluctuates so property owners must have floating docks that can extend as the lake level decreases.
+This adds to the cost and is certainly an inconvenience factor.
 But don’t let this deter you from visiting this beautiful lake – you’ll be happy you did!